- Join us

 In Plain English

+My previous research is to do with swirls in some special fluids, called superfluids.
 If you take a glass of water and stir it with a spoon, you find that the water rotates creating a swirl in the middle.
 A superfluid is a fluid with some special properties.
-Among others, when you set it in rotation, it creates many swirls instead of just one.
-Furthermore, under certain experimental conditions that can be tuned in the lab, these vortices appear to be pulled together in pairs as if they were linked by strings.
-We study the behaviour of such a superfluid at different temperatures and different string tensions.
+Among others, when you set it under rotation, it creates many swirls instead of just one.
+Interestingly, these swirls don't decay.
+Furthermore, under certain experimental conditions that can be tuned in the lab, these vortices appear to be pulled together in bound pairs forming "swirl-molecules".
+We study the behavior of these molecules.

 - Electronic vortex structure of Fe-based superconductors: Application to LiFeAs